pact-foundation/pact.io/pact_broker/pacticipant_version_numbers.md

 If you _do_ use a build number in your version number (eg. `major.minor.<buildnumber>`) then you can ensure your version number corresponds to a known commit by creating a git tag with the version number for every build.
 This is good practice anyway, and it means you have a way to check out that particular version of the provider if you want to [test the "matrix"][testing-the-matrix].

-One of the advantages of using the git sha is that you can report the pact verification status back to your repository as a [commit status](https://github.com/pact-foundation/pact_broker/wiki/Webhook-template-library#github---publish-commit-status).
+One of the advantages of using the git sha is that you can report the pact verification status back to your repository as a [commit status](advanced_topics/webhooks/template_lib.md#github---publish-commit-status).

 ## Sorting

-_Note that there is an outstanding [bug](https://github.com/pact-foundation/pact_broker/issues/175) in relation to version number parsing, so please configure your broker to [order versions by date][order-versions-by-date]._
+_Note that there is an outstanding [bug](https://github.com/pact-foundation/pact_broker/issues/175) in relation to version number parsing, so please configure your broker to [order versions by date](configuration/configuration.md#ordering-versions-by-date)._

 By default, the broker expects semantic versions (which are now not recommended unless they include the repository reference as metadata).
 When sorting by date, the broker sorts by the creation date of the pacticipant version.